nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
     * Editing an item but providing no new values is invalid.
 * The existing values will be updated to the input values.
-* The operation will succeed even if the specified vendor/event is not visible onscreen.
+* The operation will succeed even if the specified vendor/event is not visible on screen.
     * e.g. `edit v/1` is run after `view v/2`.
 Even though the 1st vendor will not be visible, it can still be edited.
 * When editing tags, the existing tags of the vendor/event will be **overridden**.
     * Tags cannot be added cumulatively.